SaarucaK/ml-project/README.md

 ```
 python -m ipykernel install --user --name=environmentname
 ```
+Go to Anaconda Navigator:
+- go to Home
-Go to Anaconda Navigator.
-Go to Home and select the new environment from the dropdown menu.
+- select the newly created environment from the second dropdown menu
-Launch Jupyter Notebook.<br />
+- launch Jupyter Notebook
+In Jupyter Notebook
-Navigate to folder with all files.
+-navigate to folder with all files.
 Run code (tensorflow import statements provided in code).